yuvadm/marconi/README.md

 ## Usage

 First, download and install the latest version of Vagrant from [http://downloads.vagrantup.com](http://downloads.vagrantup.com).
 Do not count on your package manager to deliver the latest version of Vagrant.
+Currently, VirtualBox is the only supported VM provider, and it must be installed with the [extension pack](https://www.virtualbox.org/wiki/Downloads) to enable USB EHCI mode, which is required for rtl-sdr usage.

 Once Vagrant is set up: